ryan95f/grpc-to-rest-envoy-example/README.md

 # gRPC to REST Envoy example

-An example of how to use the envoy proxy to transcode REST calls to gRPC calls and expose the gRPC service on a common port
+An example of how to use the envoy proxy to transcode REST calls to gRPC calls and expose the gRPC service on a single port.

 ## Requirements